canonical/candid/docs/configuration.md

 at https://console.developers.google.com/apis/credentials.
 When
 registering the application the authorized redirect URLs should include `$CANDID_URL/login/google/callback`.

+The `icon` is optional and specifies the location of an icon to display when presenting the identity-provider options to a user.
+It this is set to URL path then that path should be relative to the candid service's location.
+If this is not set a default icon for google will be used.

 The `hidden` value is an optional value that can be used to not list this identity provider in the list of possible identity providers when